kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Getting Started with Go/Week 4/README.md

 - reads JSON objects from a txt file,
 - unmarshals them to structs,
 - asks the user to choose one of the fields,
-- gives back all the existing values on the field (values of all instances)
+- gives back all the existing values of the field (values of all instances)
 - asks the user to choose one of the values and
 - writes all the instances that has the chosen value at the chosen field to a csv file.